-Diet culture would have us believe that “sugar is evil” and it “causes weight gain.”
-Neither of these statements is accurate to the degree that diet culture messaging would have us believe.
+Diet culture would have us believe that “sugar is evil” which is not accurate to the degree that diet culture messaging would have us believe.
 But there is something we need to be aware of and share with our clients: added sugars are hiding in plain sight.

-Sugar is not evil nor is it, alone, going to cause weight gain; however, the presence of so much added sugar in American food products is problematic.
+Sugar is not evil nor is it, alone, going to cause weight gain by allowing some of it into your diet; however, the presence of so much added sugar in American food products is problematic.
 Clients may have the best of intentions of limiting the sweet stuff but are unknowingly consuming far greater amounts because sugar is not just called “sugar” in an ingredient list.

 The nutrition facts panel does list “added sugars” under the Total Carbohydrate section, but it is difficult for consumers to visualize what, for example, three grams of added sugar looks like or equates to.
 Likewise, they may not be evaluating the ingredient list thoroughly because they aren’t aware of the various names of sugar and how it is often veiled on an ingredient list.

 Sugar is an ingredient that can make something taste so good (no denying that).
 Most people know that high sugar consumption should be avoided for general health, however, fewer people know that sugar can be one of the biggest obstacles keeping clients from reaching their goals.
 Consuming high amounts of added sugar leads to dysregulation of lipid and carbohydrate metabolism.
 In other words, it can lead the body to promote fat stores and weight gain making the hours put in at the gym much less effective in losing weight.